 We live in a digital, dynamic, mobile world, a world where experiences become even more relevant than security and stability.
 The experience we go through as customers, many times, has more value today than the product or service offered.
-The world itself is changing rapidly, and with it, brings changes in consumers and therefore necessarily in entrepreneurs.
+The world itself is transforming, and with it, brings changes in consumers and, therefore, necessarily in entrepreneurs.

 Social networks have created thousands of new opportunities and options for all markets and, especially for the insurance market, a new way of marketing products and interacting directly with customers.
 But this requires that these products meet certain requirements: they must be easy and quick to buy, keep up with the evolution and changes in the market, be available at any time and in any place, among others.

 This is where technology companies become a fundamental part of the roadmap for companies, especially insurers, as they are not experts in creating products quickly, simplifying them or creating distribution channels for new and expanding lines of business.

 The firm LISA Insurtech was born in 2018 with its own resources and today is present in many countries such as Chile, Mexico, Peru, Colombia, Spain, Ecuador, Bolivia, and the United States and, recently, in Argentina.